Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 I am looking to make a laptop out of a shoebox!
 This will be our shoebox crafts for this project.

-It will be more like a learning tool, where you can improvise your child’s learning.
+It will be more like a learning tool, where you can pretend it’s a laptop, but learn at the same time.

 INTERACTIVE GAME!